lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 ![Alert Handler Alert RXTX](alert_handler_alert_rxtx.svg)

 Alerts are encoded differentially and signaled using a full handshake on the `alert_p/n` and `ack_p/n` wires.
-The use of a full handshake protocol enables to use this mechanism with an asynchronous clocking strategy, where peripherals may reside in a different clock domain than the alert handler.
+The use of a full handshake protocol allows this mechanism to be used with an asynchronous clocking strategy, where peripherals may reside in a different clock domain than the alert handler.
 The full handshake guarantees that alert messages are correctly back-pressured and no alert is "lost" at the asynchronous boundary due to (possibly variable) clock ratios